fabacab/inline-gdocs-viewer/readme.txt

     [gdoc key="ABCDEFG"]

+Use the `gid` attribute to fetch data from a worksheet other than the first one (the one on the far left).
+For example, to display a worksheet published at `https://spreadsheets.google.com/pub?key=ABCDEFG&gid=4`, use the following shortcode in your WordPress post or page:

+    [gdoc key="ABCDEFG" gid="4"]

-To create an interactive chart from your Spreadsheet's data, use the `chart` attribute to a supported chart type.
+To create an interactive chart from your Spreadsheet's data, use the `chart` attribute with a supported chart type.
 These include:

 * `Area` charts
 * `Bar` charts